 When can I bake?

-Bake for Babies will run from July to August 2017, so there is lots of time to host a Bake Sale and raise some dough!
+Officially, Bake for Babies will run from Saturday 1 June 2019 to Wednesday 31 July 2019, so there is lots of time to host a Bake Sale and raise some dough!
 However, you can bake and have a fundraiser for the NICF anytime you want.

 What could I bake?